kfc12/web-search-solr/README.md

 For use in Docker, only the Dockerfile is needed.
 The docker-compose file is used to create the necessary yaml files, using the 'kompose convert' command in the same directory as the docker-compose file.
 The convert will generate the deployment yaml and the service yaml.

 If using with kubernetes, only the yaml files are necessary.

+# Docker Compose

+  $ docker build -t <nameyourimage> .

+# Docker Compose

+  $ compose up

+# Convert the docker-compose to yaml files

+  $ kompose convert

+# To run the docker-compose in kubernetes without converting to yaml files

+  $ kompose convert